LarsVoelker/FibexConverter/README.md

 ## AI Usage

 Use of AI (Claude, Opencode, Beacon, etc.) allowed.
-Please mark MRs with `Assisted-by: ...` and replace `...` with tools used.
+Please add to commit message `Assisted-by: ...` and replace `...` with tools used.